This article was last updated by on

 They can bloom better in full sun but are also shade tolerant, but for consistent blooming, set them under partial shade.

-Laurels are ideal for USDA zones 4 to 9 and flowers in late spring until summer in these areas.
+Laurels are ideal for USDA zones 4-9, flowering in late spring until summer in these areas.

-Twin Flowers get their name from two pink bell-shaped flowers that grow in pairs and droop down from the tip of the Y-shaped stem.
+Twin Flowers get their name from 2 pink bell-shaped flowers that grow in pairs and droop down from the tip of the Y-shaped stem.

 They fit as ground covers in late spring to early summer when the plant bestows the season’s first flowers.